Last leg of Paul’s voyage home

 All along Paul’s route home, well-meaning believers tried to talk him out of going to Jerusalem, for his own safety.
 Was it wrong of them to press Paul like they did, even though he told them that the Spirit was driving him to Jerusalem (20:22)?

 Jerusalem church leaders said that Jews who converted to Christianity were still Jews, and they needed to obey all Jewish laws.
 Non-Jewish Christians didn’t have to do this, but Jewish Christians did.
 Well, they didn’t by the end of the first Christian century: “When God speaks of a “new” covenant, it means he has made the first one obsolete.
-It is now out of date and will soon disappear” (Hebrews 8:13 NLT).
+It is now out of date and will soon disappear” (Hebrews 8:13 New Living Translation).
 Do you think the Jerusalem church leaders were wrong to insist that Jewish Christians obey “obsolete” Jewish laws?

 The Jerusalem church leaders created what sounded like a fine strategy to refute false rumors that Paul was dissing the Jewish laws and traditions (21:24).
 But their plan got foiled by more false rumors (21:28).
 Do you think there’s anything Paul could have done to convince the Jerusalem Jews that he was still a good Jew?
 Or do vicious rumors always trump the truth?

 Jews from what is now Turkey, perhaps from Ephesus, managed to instigate a near-riot by telling lies about Paul.
 Nothing new about that.
 Jews had been doing that to him for years.
 Why do you think people were so quick to judge Paul and sentence him to death—before he had spoken a word in his own defense?